nic-dgl103-f24-cvs1/project-Cedric1z/.github/README.md

 Three colors would be green, white, black.

 The website has a lot of images, but they're a bit hard to find due to their size.
 I think there should be some large images on the homepage—perhaps even one as a background image for the website.

+As for fonts, I'd recommend cantora-one and host grotek.
+They're easy to read & have a sort of beauty to them.